One Plan Approach

 Integrated Planning: Principles and Steps

-As CPSG’s Regional Resource Center in Canada, the Canadian Species Initiative is actively promoting and applying the One Plan Approach and globally proven species conservation planning methods to ensure a future for all of Canada’s native species.
-The One Plan Approach is deeply rooted in a set of principles that emphasize sound science and the meaningful participation of all stakeholders.
-Developed by CPSG, these principles are used to guide a series of assessment and planning steps that continue to evolve in response to the increasing complexity of today’s wildlife conservation challenges.
+As a member of CPSG’s Regional Resource Center in Canada, the Canadian Species Initiative is actively promoting and applying the One Plan Approach and globally proven species conservation planning methods to ensure a future for all of Canada’s native species.
+The One Plan Approach is rooted in a set of principles and steps that emphasize sound science and the meaningful participation of all stakeholders in planning.
+CPSG’s principles are used to guide planning steps that address the increasing complexity of today’s wildlife conservation challenges.
 This framework recognizes that conservation planning is most likely to result in effective conservation action when it is based on a thorough analysis of good information, well-defined and achievable goals, the incorporation of multiple perspectives, and agreement among stakeholders.